 There was no loss to the person defrauded: There must be some sort of loss to the defrauded party in order for the suspect to be guilty of deposit account fraud.

 What are Not Defenses

 I used to have an account with that bank: It doesn't matter if the account used to be active; as long as it was closed or empty when a check was drawn on the account, then that is enough for deposit account fraud.

-Call Lawson and Berry or one of our Georgia Deposit Account Fraud Attorneys to schedule a free consultation.
+Call Lawson and Berry to speak with one of our Georgia Deposit Account Fraud Attorneys to schedule a free consultation.
 Formulating a defense on your own can be overwhelming and seemingly impossible.
 Our Attorneys are highly knowledgeable and will assist you in formulating the best possible defense for your case.
 We will walk you through every step of the process, and we are dedicated to being accessible to you- days, nights, weekends, and holidays while working hard on your behalf.
-Your Attorney will make sure you understand all of your options and advise you on the best approach to take for your case based on their many years of experience.
-Don't wait to contact one of our Lawyers.
+Your Deposit Account Fraud Lawyer in Georgia will make sure you understand all of your options and advise you on the best approach to take for your case based on their many years of experience.
+Don't wait to contact one of our Georgia Deposit Account Fraud Lawyers.
 Your future is at stake.
 Do not sit around waiting for your case to resolve itself.